samberthol/ZeroBlast/README.md

 ## 5. Performance Results (Zone 19)

-The Ultimate Ensemble was benchmarked on "Zone 19," a rigorous hold-out region containing complex noise and varied target types.
+To ensure scientific rigor, all models were benchmarked on a completely independent, "never seen before" hold-out raster containing **1,404 verified targets** amidst complex geological noise.
+This blind evaluation ensures that the reported metrics reflect true operational performance on unseen data.

 ### Primary Metrics (3m Buffer)
 -   **Recall**: **96.22%** (New SOTA)